BarushevEA/evg_tick_generator/README.md

 EVG tick generator
 </h1>
 <p align=center>
-EVG tick generator - is a light library for simple use.
+EVG Tick Generator - is a light library for simple use.
 </p>

-## What is EVG tick generator?

-EVG tick generator - single entry point for listener calls at time intervals.

-# Notes
-The absolute accuracy of the time interval is not guaranteed.
-Animation functions only work from the browser.

 ## Installation